top of page

 In 1980, four years after our incorporation, the U.S. Census reported that the Black or African American

-population of La Canada Flintridge was 0.0026% and in 2010 was 0.54% and 2019 estimates place it at just 0.8%.
+population of La Canada Flintridge was 0.0026% and in 2010 was 0.54% and most recent estimates place it at 0.8%.

 Black Residents Still Face Discrimination In La Canada Today

 “When the cops in your neighborhood are telling you that they could’ve pulled a gun on you, that just instills more and more fear in you,” he said.
 “It just gives me more reason not to go on a jog in the neighborhood; all it does is give me one more reason to not feel a part of La Cañada, which is tough, because I feel like I’m an upstanding citizen.
 I’m doing the furthest thing from attempted murder, you know?
-I’m a Black kid at Princeton.
+I’m a Black kid at Princeton."

 - LCF resident who has been stopped by LASD deputies in La Canada 7 times